EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 The Initiator SHALL compose message_1 as follows:

 * The supported cipher suites and the order of preference MUST NOT be changed based on previous error messages.
-However, the list SUITES_U sent to Party V MAY be truncated such that cipher suites which are the least preferred are omitted.
+However, the list SUITES_I sent to the Responder MAY be truncated such that cipher suites which are the least preferred are omitted.
 The amount of truncation MAY be changed between sessions, e.g. based on previous error messages (see next bullet), but all cipher suites which are more preferred than the least preferred cipher suite in the list MUST be included in the list.

-* Determine the cipher suite to use with Party V in message_1.
-If Party U previously received from Party V an error message to message_1 with diagnostic payload identifying a cipher suite that U supports, then U SHALL use that cipher suite.
-Otherwise the first cipher suite in SUITES_U MUST be used.
+* Determine the cipher suite to use with the Responder in message_1.
+If the Initiator previously received from the Responder an error message to a message_1 with diagnostic payload identifying a cipher suite that the Initiator supports, then the Initiator SHALL use that cipher suite.
+Otherwise the first cipher suite in SUITES_I MUST be used.

 * Generate an ephemeral ECDH key pair as specified in Section 5 of {{SP-800-56A}} using the curve in the selected cipher suite and format it as a COSE_Key.
 Let G_X be the 'x' parameter of the COSE_Key.

-* Choose a connection identifier C_U and store it for the length of the protocol.
+* Choose a connection identifier C_I and store it for the length of the protocol.

 * Encode message_1 as a sequence of CBOR encoded data items as specified in {{asym-msg1-form}}

-### Party V Processing of Message 1
+### Responder Processing of Message 1

-Party V SHALL process message_1 as follows:
+The Responder SHALL process message_1 as follows:

 * Decode message_1 (see {{CBOR}}).

-* Verify that the selected cipher suite is supported and that no prior cipher suites in SUITES_U are supported.
+* Verify that the selected cipher suite is supported and that no prior cipher suites in SUITES_I are supported.

 * Pass AD_1 to the application.

-If any verification step fails, Party V MUST send an EDHOC error message back, formatted as defined in {{error}}, and the protocol MUST be discontinued.
-If V does not support the selected cipher suite, then SUITES_V MUST include one or more supported cipher suites.
-If V does not support the selected cipher suite, but supports another cipher suite in SUITES_U, then SUITES_V MUST include the first supported cipher suite in SUITES_U.
+If any verification step fails, the Initiator MUST send an EDHOC error message back, formatted as defined in {{error}}, and the protocol MUST be discontinued.
+If V does not support the selected cipher suite, then SUITES_R MUST include one or more supported cipher suites.
+If the Responder does not support the selected cipher suite, but supports another cipher suite in SUITES_I, then SUITES_R MUST include the first supported cipher suite in SUITES_I.

 ## EDHOC Message 2